 1. Some Radiation Is Seasonal

-Especially when we’re talking about ambient EMF radiation from large sources such as power-lines or cell towers.
+Especially when we’re talking about ambient EMF radiation from large sources such as powerlines or cell towers.

-For example, on a hot day in the summer, you may have huge radiation spikes from power-lines as power companies provide enormous amounts of electricity when everyone turns on their air conditioner.
+For example, on a hot day in the summer, you may have huge radiation spikes from power lines as power companies provide enormous amounts of electricity when everyone turns on their air conditioner.

 It’s also important to take readings at different times of the day to be accurate.
 Your neighbors may utilize more electricity, and WiFi when they are home in the evenings, and therefore readings will be higher.